-Penalty Warning
+DefinitionPenalty Warning

-Unsporting Conduct - Minor is action taken by an individual that is disruptive to the tournament or its participants.
+A player takes action that is disruptive to the tournament or its participants.
 It may affect the comfort level of those around the individual, but determining whether this is the case is not required.

 - A. A player uses excessively vulgar and profane language. - B. A player inappropriately demands to a judge that her opponent receive a penalty. - C. A player appeals to the Head Judge before waiting for the floor judge to issue a ruling. - D. A player taunts his opponent for making a bad play. - E. A player leaves excessive trash in the play area after leaving the table.